 Can I make a voluntary payment and what is the process?

 Yes.
-Your payment will need to reduce the Government’s interest by at least 5 percentage points i.e. from 25% to 20%, and be at least $10,000.
+Your payment must be at least $10,000 and will need to reduce the Government’s interest by at least 5 percentage points i.e. from 25% to 20%.
 A valuation will be conducted on your property by the Valuer-General Victoria to determine its current market value.
 Once the valuation is complete, we will advise you of the payment details and once the payment has been made, you will be notified of the resulting change in the shared equity interest in your property.
 You may not, however, repay the entire Government’s share within two years of your settlement date without prior written consent from the Homebuyer Fund team.

 Who decides how much my property is worth?